A Statistical Recurrent Stochastic Volatility Model for Stock Markets: Simulation studies and applications

-Table \ref{tab:Sim forecast performance} reports the predictive performance scores of the three models, averaged over 10 replications, i.e., 10 different datasets generated from the model in \eqref{eq:simulation 1} and \eqref{eq:simulation 2}.
-The LSTM-SV model outperforms the SV and N-SV models for all the predictive scores, which is consistent with the in-sample analysis showing that the LSTM-SV model best fits this simulated dataset.
-This example illustrates the impressive out-of-sample forecast ability of the LSTM-SV model.
+Table \ref{tab:Sim_forecast_score_compare} reports the predictive performance scores of the SV and SR-SV models with the Monte Carlo standard errors in brackets.
+For the SIM II and SIM III data, the SR-SV model outperforms the SV model for all the predictive scores, which is consistent with the in-sample analysis showing that the SR-SV model fits these simulation datasets better than the SV model.
+For the SIM I data, the SR-SV model also outperforms the SV model for all scores except the PPS score.
+These results illustrate the impressive out-of-sample forecast ability of the SR-SV model.
 The results for the real data applications in the next section further support this claim.